ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 #### Helper Initialization

-Each helper begins their portion of the aggregate initialization phase with the set of candidate report shares obtained in a `AggregateInitReq` message from the leader.
+Each helper begins their portion of the aggregate initialization phase with the set of candidate report shares obtained in an `AggregateInitReq` message from the leader.
 It attempts to recover and validate the corresponding input shares similar to the leader, and eventually returns a response to the leader carrying the preparation state for each report share.